Everything You Need To Know About Milia

 So, what exactly are milia?

-A milium cyst—called milia if there are multiple (heads up: there usually are as they often appear in groups)—is a tiny, painless white bump that appears on the face.
+A milium cyst—called milia if there are multiple (which is common as they often appear in groups)—is a tiny, painless white bump that appears on the face.
 Less frequently, they can appear on other parts of your body, like your torso.
 Milia are “quite common and can appear in people of all ages, regardless of skin type,” explains Dr. Harold Lancer, a Beverly Hills-based celebrity dermatologist who has worked with a long list of A-listers, like Kim Kardashian, Ellen DeGeneres, Margot Robbie and Jennifer Lopez.
 “They frequently show up around the eyes, nose, cheeks and forehead.”

 What causes milia?